Dynamic-Digital/DynamicDigital-Site/_posts/2021-08-16-CODVanguardRevealdate.md

 ---
-title: "COD: Vanguard will be revealed on August 19th"
+title: "Call Of Duty: Vanguard will be revealed on August 19th"
 excerpt: Vanguard will be revealed in Warzone later this week
 author: Luke Court
 date: 2021-08-16 21:38:00